Cold (band): COLD:LIVE and departure of Jeremy Marshall (2012–2016)

 In November 2012, Scooter Ward revealed via Facebook that Cold was going to record an acoustic album of fan favorites from the first four albums, b-sides, rarities and four new songs in 2013.

 In April 2013, Ward reported that in addition to the acoustic record a double live album was set to be recorded in May 2013 in Jacksonville.
 Since then there was no news about the acoustic album with the recording of the live album being pushed back.

 On February 7, 2014, Cold started an Indiegogo campaign for the recording of the double live album and DVD, initially titled Live in Orlando and later renamed to COLD:LIVE.
 The campaign ended with 167% of the goal raised.
 On February 28, Cold played their first gig in almost three years in Central Florida Fair with Saliva.

 On April 28, 2014, the show date & location for the Live DVD were announced - July 12, Jacksonville Beach, Florida.
-The band also performed a gig as Grundig on July 11, 2014 and re-recorded the 6-track live set (originally recorded at Furies in 1996) with intentions to release the record digitally.
+The band also performed a gig as Grundig on July 11, 2014, and re-recorded the 6-track live set (originally recorded at Furies in 1996) with intentions to release the record digitally.
 On July 12, 2014, the band played and recorded a live concert at University of North Florida Theater of 27 songs in total, including special piano/acoustic performances of "Black Sunday", "Bleed", "Cure My Tragedy" and "Rain Song" and special guest appearances such as Damien Starkey of Burn Season/Puddle of Mudd who performed "Suffocate" with the band onstage and drummer Ethan York who played on "Just Got Wicked".

 On November 11, 2014, the band announced via Facebook that Jeremy Marshall left Cold to pursue another band called Fall to June and was replaced by Lindsay Manfredi.
 On January 30, 2015, former band member Eddie Rendini died.

-After much delay, COLD:LIVE, directed and edited by the band's guitarist Drew Molleur, was independently released by the band on January 27, 2016 on DVD, Blu-Ray and a double CD via their official site.
+After much delay, COLD:LIVE, directed and edited by the band's former guitarist Drew Molleur, was independently released by the band on January 27, 2016, on DVD, Blu-Ray and a double CD via their official site.